 About 60 percent of Americans were covered by some type of life insurance in 2018, according to the Insurance Information Institute.
 The American Council of Life Insurers estimated individual life insurance protection totaled $12.1 trillion by the end of 2018.

-But insurance rates rise quickly as you age — up as much as 10 percent every year you wait.
+Insurance rates rise quickly as you age — up as much as 10 percent every year you wait.
 Your health and other risk factors can also increase your premiums.

 What Determines Life Insurance Costs?